Data Analytics: the theory explained

 Data analytics is the systematic analysis of data or statistics.
 It is used for identifying, interpreting and communicating patterns in data that are of great value to business decision-making.

 Organizations further use data analytics to describe, predict, and improve business performance.
 Most organizations collect huge amounts of data.
 In raw form it is difficult to give meaning to this data.
-That’s exactly where data analytics comes in.
+That’s exactly where this comes in.

 What does a data analyst do?